Eloquent-Team/Eloquent-Android/README.md

 ![Architecture](https://firebasestorage.googleapis.com/v0/b/startin-1efcf.appspot.com/o/eloquentGithubStorage%2FEloquentArchitecture.png?alt=media&token=7f82afb8-3974-4f1d-aa44-360188c3ccef)

 The App makes use of the [MVVM](https://developer.android.com/jetpack/docs/guide) architecture pattern by delegating the business logic of the UI to a Viewmodel which requests data from a reposity.
-The repository gets the raw data from one or multiple Datasources, in this application from a [Room](https://developer.android.com/topic/libraries/architecture/room?gclid=EAIaIQobChMI5KquzdiS6QIVkkTTCh1sDwroEAAYASAAEgIwyfD_BwE&gclsrc=aw.ds) Database.
+The repository gets the raw data from one or multiple datasources, in this application from a [Room](https://developer.android.com/topic/libraries/architecture/room?gclid=EAIaIQobChMI5KquzdiS6QIVkkTTCh1sDwroEAAYASAAEgIwyfD_BwE&gclsrc=aw.ds) database.

 ## Team